cldf/cldfviz/README.md

 ```
 Notes:
 - The first `awk` call adds a unique value `ID`.
 We cannot re-use the value `ID` from Glottolog,
-  because the mapping between WALS and Glottolog languages is many-to-many.
+  because the mapping between WALS and Glottolog languages is many-to-one.
 - Using `awk` to manipulate CSV data is somewhat fragile, since it will break if the data contains
   multi-line cell content.
 To guard against that, you may compare the row count reported by
-  `csvstat` with the line count from `wc -l`.
+  `csvstat` with the line count from `wc -l` before using `awk`.

 Now we append the values and a row for the `ParameterTable` ...
 ```shell